 Medical Editor: John P. Cunha, DO, FACOEP

 The dose of Truvada for adults and pediatric patients 12 years of age and older with body weight 35 kg (77 lb) or more is one tablet (200 mg of emtricitabine and 300 mg of tenofovir disoproxil fumarate) once daily taken orally with or without food.
 Truvada may interact with lithium, methotrexate, pain or arthritis medicines, medicines used to prevent organ transplant rejection, IV antibiotics, antiviral medicines, cancer medicines, herpes medications, medications to treat cytomegalovirus (CMV), or other HIV medicines.
-Tell your doctor all medications you use.
-Truvada should be used only when prescribed during pregnancy.
-It is normal to prescribe HIV medicines for pregnant women with HIV.
+Tell your doctor all medications and supplements you use.
+During pregnancy, Truvada should be used only when prescribed.
+It is normal to prescribe HIV medicines such as Truvada for pregnant women with HIV.
 This can decrease the risk of passing HIV to the baby.
-This medication may be part of that treatment.
+Truvada may be part of that treatment.
 Consult your doctor.
-It is unknown if this medication passes into breast milk.
+It is unknown if Truvada passes into breast milk.
 Because breast milk can transmit HIV, do not breastfeed.

-Our Truvada (emtricitabine/tenofovir disoproxil fumarate) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.
+Our Truvada (emtricitabine/tenofovir disoproxil fumarate) Drug Center provides a comprehensive view of available drug information as well as related drugs, user reviews, supplements, and diseases and conditions articles.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-- swelling in your neck or throat (enlarged thyroid), feeling short of breath;
+- kidney problems--little or no urination, swelling in your feet or ankles, feeling tired or short of breath; or

-- signs of liver damage - nausea, upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).
+- liver problems--nausea, swelling around your midsection, upper stomach pain, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).